Moving to Thailand

 While most expats are willing to put up with the notorious traffic in Bangkok, others fan out into less populated and more indigenous regions.

 There are, however, clear differences between rural and urban environments in the kingdom.
-Rural living in Thailand often lacks modern amenities, while urban environments are on overdrive, inundating expats with noise pollution and a lack of space, making it difficult to find a balance.
+Rural life in Thailand often lacks modern amenities, while urban environments are on overdrive, inundating expats with noise pollution and a lack of space, making it difficult to find a balance.

 Although less popular than living in Bangkok, some expats scatter across the northern regions such as Chiang Mai to enjoy a quiet and more traditional Thai lifestyle.